Clotting is what prevents excessive bleeding when you cut

 The cuff is then deflated.
-Blotting paper is briefly placed
+Blotting paper is briefly placed on

 Bleeding usually lasts between one to nine minutes.
 The test is

 considered safe and carries few side effects or risks.

-Coagulation tests are conducted the same way as most blood
+Coagulation tests are conducted the same way as most blood tests.

-the test.
+test.
 No other preparation is necessary.

 Your healthcare provider will sterilize a spot on the back of

 your hand or inside your elbow.
 A needle will be inserted into a vein.
 Most

 people feel a minor stick.

 Blood will be drawn and collected.
 A small bandage may be placed

 on the puncture site.

 pain, and infection.

-If you have experienced excessive bleeding, the procedure
+If you have experienced excessive bleeding, the procedure will be

-The sample will be sent to a laboratory for testing and
+The sample will be sent to a laboratory for testing and analysis.

 Results from blood tests are sent from the laboratory to your

 will depend on the specific diagnosis.